CS-433/ml-project-2-win-function-p2/README.md

 - Pandas
 - Matplotlib

-Make sure thorax_only.csv is inside the project's folder
+Make sure thorax_only.csv and the image folder "ants" are inside the project's folder

 Install dependencies using:
 `pip install -r requirements.txt`